odoo/documentation/legal/terms/online.rst

 .. _online_terms_of_sale:

 ==============================
-Odoo Online Terms & Conditions
+Twenty20 Online Terms & Conditions
 ==============================

 .. note:: Version 1 - Last revision: July 12, 2017.

-By subscribing to the Odoo Online services (the "Services") provided by Odoo SA and its affiliates (collectively, "Odoo SA") in relation with Odoo Enterprise Edition or Odoo Community Edition (the "Software"), you (the "Customer") are agreeing to be bound by the following terms and conditions (the "Agreement").
+By subscribing to the Twenty20 Online services (the "Services") provided by Twenty20 SA and its affiliates (collectively, "Twenty20 SA") in relation with Twenty20 Enterprise Edition or Twenty20 Community Edition (the "Software"), you (the "Customer") are agreeing to be bound by the following terms and conditions (the "Agreement").

 .. _term: